difi/kontaktregisteret-klient/how_to_update_client_certificate.md

 8. Repeat step 5-7 for the 'out with signed PaaVegneAv'-configuration

-9. Close the project-propeties window.
+9. Close the project-properties window.
 You should now be able to run all tests.
-If problems make sure that the correct outgoing WSS configuration is choosen for the request.
-(Check 'Aut' in the lower left-corner of the request window)
+If a request fails make sure that the correct outgoing WSS configuration is choosen for the request.
+(Check 'Aut' in the lower left-corner of the request window).
+The logs avaiable on the bottom of the soapui-gui can also give helpful information.